The Seahawks’ DK Metcalf is off to a slow start, but expect the big plays to come eventually

 Still, we’re talking about DK Metcalf here, the freak-of-nature Seahawks receiver whose on-the-field and off-the-field exploits have drawn eyeballs from every corner of the country.
 Is everything OK with him?

 The stats, for one, are down.
-Through those first two contests — which include a win over Indianapolis and a loss to Tennessee — Metcalf has nabbed 10 receptions for 113 yards and a touchdown on 16 targets.
+Through those first two contests — a win over Indianapolis and a loss to Tennessee — Metcalf has nabbed 10 receptions for 113 yards and a touchdown on 16 targets.
 For context, through the first two games of last season, he had eight catches for 187 yards and two touchdowns on 14 targets.

 It’s not that he is being thrown to less often.
 It’s just that, aside from a 30-yard grab against the Colts, he hasn’t been an attraction for Russell Wilson’s deep ball.
 So what gives?